BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 building and construction related expert designations, the Axis, Alabama Construction Expert Directory provides a single point of reference for construction defect and claims related support to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides construction related trial support and expert consulting services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which include construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the organization brings national experience and local capabilities to Axis and the surrounding areas.
+Through over 4500 construction related expert witness designations, the Axis, Alabama Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups concerned with construction defect and claims matters.
+BHA provides building related trial support and expert consulting services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing in house resources which comprise building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings national experience and local capabilities to Axis and the surrounding areas.

 Construction Expert Witness News & Info